Ultimate Helper for the Circular Economy

 4. NFC/RFID Table (tag detection)

-An AI-generated concept design for the waste sorting station.
+Possible design of AI-powered waste sorting station _An AI-generated concept design for the waste sorting station._

 The Algorithm